 As a result of electric industry restructuring, natural gas demand for electric generation within southern California competes with electric power generated throughout the western United States.
-Although electric industry restructuring has no significant direct impact on SoCalGas' natural gas operations, future volumes of natural gas transported for UEG customers may be adversely affected to the extent that regulatory changes divert electricity generation from SoCalGas' service area and as noted in the following paragraph.
+Although electric industry restructuring has no significant direct impact on the Company's natural gas operations, future volumes of natural gas transported for UEG customers may be adversely affected to the extent that regulatory changes divert electricity generation from the Company's service area and as noted in the following paragraph.